 The Wall Street Journal reports that approximately 160,000 patients suffer from diagnostic errors due to doctor mistakes every year.
 Those errors accounted for nearly 35 percent of $39 billion in malpractice claim payouts over a 20-year period.

-Harris Lowry Manton LLP stands up for patients who have been injured by medical malpractice.
+Harris Lowry Manton LLP stands up for patients who have been injured by medical malpractice in Savannah, Atlanta and throughout Georgia.
 We hold healthcare professionals responsible when they misdiagnose, fail to diagnose or otherwise cause our clients injury.
 Our Georgia medical malpractice attorneys work to ensure the safety of all patients.